-There were no derivative instruments with such credit-risk-related contingent features that were in a liability position as of December 31, 2013.
-The Group posted \$3 million in collateral in the normal course of business for the over-the-counter derivatives.
-If the Group's credit rating were lowered one level from its "BBB" rating (per Standard and Poors) as of December 31, 2013, and it would be below investment grade, the Group would be required to post additional collateral of \$5 million to the Group's counterparties for the over-the-counter derivatives, either with cash or letters of credit.
-The maximum additional collateral based on the lowest downgrade would be \$25 million in total.
+There were no derivative instruments with such credit-risk-related contingent features that were in a liability position as of December 31, 2014.
+The Group posted \$1 million in collateral in the normal course of business for the over-the-counter derivatives.
+If the Group's credit rating was lowered by one level from its "BBB-" rating (per Standard and Poors) as of December 31, 2014, and it would be below investment grade, the Group would be required to post additional collateral of \$8 million to the Group's counterparties for the over-the-counter derivatives, either with cash or letters of credit.
+The maximum additional collateral based on the lowest downgrade would be \$20 million in total.

-Note 17.
+Note 18.
 Business combinations

-In December 2013, after approval by European regulatory authorities, the Group acquired the remaining 20% interest in the joint venture which operates the ISAB refining complex (Priolo, Italy) for €426 milion (approximately \$583 million) after final adjustments increasing its stake in the joint venture from 80% to 100%.
+In December 2013, after approval by European regulatory authorities, the Group acquired the remaining 20% interest in the joint venture which operates the ISAB refining complex (Priolo, Italy) for €446 mllion (approximately \$613 million) after final adjustments increasing its stake in the joint venture from 80% to 100%.
 This transaction was exercised in line with the initial agreement on the establishment of the joint venture signed in 2008.
 This agreement gave the second investor - ERG S.p.A. a step-by-step put option to sell its share in the joint venture to the Group.
-The Group obtained control over this joint venture in September 2012, when within this agreement it acquired a 20% interest in the joint venture for €494 million (approximately \$621 million) and increased its stake to 80%.
-The Group allocated \$646 million to goodwill, \$2,914 million to property, plant and equipment, \$747 million to deferred tax liability, \$1,024 million to current assets and \$444 million to current liabilities.
-The value of property, plant and equipment was determined by an independent appraiser.
+The Group obtained control over the ISAB in September 2012, when within this agreement it acquired a 20% interest in the joint venture for €494 million (approximately \$621 million) and increased its stake to 80%.

 In April 2013, after approval by the Federal Anti-monopoly Service, in line with the strategy to increase crude oil production in Russia the Company purchased 100% of the shares of ZAO Samara-Nafta for \$2.1 billion after final adjustments.
 ZAO Samara-Nafta is an exploration and production company operating in the Samara and Uljanovsk regions of the Russian Federation.
-The Group preliminarily allocated \$2,384 million to property, plant and equipment, \$183 million to current assets, \$311 million to deferred tax liability and \$142 million to current liabilities.
+The Group allocated \$2,384 million to property, plant and equipment, \$183 million to current assets, \$311 million to deferred tax liability and \$142 million to current liabilities.
+The value of property, plant and equipment was determined by an independent appraiser.